dimakuz/VSSIM-1/doc/hw2.md

 ### B ###
-The following is based on the currenly enabled code:
+The following is based on the currently enabled code:

 * `SSD_WRITE` calls into FTL code (`ssd.c:SSD_WRITE`)
 * Inside FTL code, the following is performed: (`ftl.c:_FTL_WRITE`)